A beginner’s guide to online sales meetings: everything you need to know to plan for success

 Online sales meetings & software: what to look for

-Your online sales meetings will more often turn out successfully if you seek out the support of the right software.
+Your virtual sales meetings will more often turn out successfully if you seek out the support of the right software.
 And there are plenty of options, from screen sharing to appointment scheduling.
 Developers around the world are fighting for you to be their users.

 But with so many options available, how do you choose what’s best for you?

-In this section, we’ll run you through three basic types of software that you’ll need for holding successful online sales meetings.
+In this section, we’ll run you through three basic types of software that you’ll need for holding successful virtual sales meetings.
 We’re also going to tell you about a few essential characteristics to look for in each of these software types.

 Video conferencing software